 What does a waste treatment plant do?

 A treatment plant processes waste to a far higher standard than a septic tank installation.
 It effectively combines the process of both an old Septic Tank and its drainage field.
-Effluence is typically clear between 96% and 98% pure water, and can be offloaded into a ditch or watercourse.
-From the 1st of January 2020 no Septic Tank system can be discharged directly to a ditch or watercourse.
+Effluence is typically clear between 96% and 98% pure water and can be offloaded into a ditch or watercourse.
+From the 1st of January 2020, no Septic Tank system can be discharged directly to a ditch or watercourse.
 Given the challenge with soil type, the water table and access many New Forest Properties currently discharge to a ditch or watercourse.
 If you are unsure give us a call and we will check your existing system.

 Although standard treatment plants use gravity to operate some will require an additional pumping system.
 Again this is very common because of the unique challenges the New Forest offers particularly in areas with a high water table or clay type soils.
-New regulation requires all owners of Septic tanks and Sewage Treatment plants to have annual services and effluent checks, this can prove crucial when coming to sell your property.
+The new regulation requires all owners of Septic tanks and Sewage Treatment plants to have annual services and effluent checks, this can prove crucial when coming to sell your property.
 Again get in contact if you have any questions.

-Environmnetally friendly Graf products:
+Environmentally friendly Graf products:

 Coming from the Forest we are keen environmentalists, which is why conditions allow we offer Graf Tank products.
 These German engineered systems are ultra-environmentally friendly.

-The Graf tanks are single chambered injection moulded systems set up to be ultra environmentally conscious from production through to output.
+The Graf tanks are single chambered injection moulded systems set up to be ultra environmentally conscious from production through to the output.
 They are also designed with no moving parts or mechanical elements making them reliable, less costly and easier to maintain.
 See the Graf page here.

 - Electric usage is kept to a minimum, 46kWh per person per year for the One2Clean and 43kWh for the advanced, a 9w energy saving bulb uses 78kWh, normal sludge activated systems use 217kWh.